iyanagpal/Exploratory-Data-Analysis-Retail/README.md

 #### GRIP - Task #3 ~ Exploratory Data Analysis - Retail

-#### Task discription : Perform Exploratory Data Analysis (EDA) on Sample Superstore.
+#### Task description : Perform Exploratory Data Analysis (EDA) on Sample Superstore.
 As business manager, Find out the weak areas where you can work to make more profit.
 What all business problems you can derive by exploring the data?

 Dataset link: https://bit.ly/3i4rbWl